naorbar/my-simple-npm-project-with-browserify/README.md

 # Description
-Use NPM in my Javascript project
+Use NPM in my Javascript project with Browserify

 # Author
 Naor Bar